stuttter/wp-user-profiles/readme.txt

 WP User Profiles is a sophisticated way to edit users in WordPress.

-Cards are used to show users in a favorable way rather than listing them in a table like other faceless objects.

 = Also checkout =

 * [WP Term Meta](https://wordpress.org/plugins/wp-term-meta/ "Metadata, for taxonomy terms.")